 - Arrangements and compositions performed by University of Miami Jazz Vocal 1, Texas All-State Jazz Choir, and many others

-- Producer and/or engineer on various recording projects, including Kulture Shock by Urban Derivatives, Moment's Notice by University of Miami Jazz Vocal 1, many others
+- Producer/engineer on various recording projects, including Kulture Shock by Urban Derivatives, Moment's Notice by University of Miami Jazz Vocal 1, and many others

-- Recent publications include Pop Music Theory and Songwriting (Lulu Press, 2009.)
+- Publications include Pop Music Theory and Songwriting

 In Their Own Words